Test and Protect

 Members should read and follow the guidelines published by the RYA.
 It is important that:

-We, as a boating community, take a considerate and conservative approach
+We will, as a boating community, take a considerate and conservative approach

 - Considerate of others: be mindful of the potential impact that you could have on other water users and local communities.
 Do not place unnecessary extra strain on the RNLI and emergency services